justinjaywang/lists/source/_posts/virtues.md

 title: Virtues
-date: 2014-12-10 14:48:47
+date: 2014-12-11 19:44:14
 description:
 tags:
+- personal
 ---

-- honesty
-- frugality
-- sustainability
-- humility
+- honesty: towards self and others
+- frugality: want less and lead a simple life
+- industry: no wasted time
+- humility: everyone is your superior in one way
+- moderation: do things that are mostly sustainable
-- composure
+- tranquility: maintain composure
-- moderation